-You can mail in a check or money order with the envelop enclosed in your printed bill.
+You can mail in a check or money order with the envelope enclosed in your printed bill.
 Payments must be received by the Department of Finance on or before the net due date to avoid late fees.

 5. Pay In Person

 You can pay in at our Cashier's Office located at 3430 Court House Drive, Ellicott City, MD 21043.

 You can also pay at our drop box located to the left of the main entrance at 3430 Court House Drive, Ellicott City, MD 21043.
 Payments deposited after 8:30 A.M. will not be collected until the next business day.

 Bills are issued to the property unless the County receives notification to mail the bill elsewhere.